Double D Ranch

 Originally constructed in 1912 by Swedish homesteaders near Ennis, Montana this cabin was disassembled and brought back to life as comfortable, modern guest accommodations.

 With a trout pond down a steep slope, the owners wanted to add a small shelter to enhance time spent by the water.
-A place equally suited to escape a quick storm or take a nap.
+A place equally suited for escaping an afternoon storm or taking a nap.
 They also wanted this small retreat to blend into the surroundings.
-A sod roof and indigenous materials such as displaced boulders from nearby mining tailings delivered on all counts.
+A sod roof and materials collected on site delivered on all counts, like the prominently-displayed displaced boulders from nearby mining tailings.